-Cables might be the unsung hero of the bicycle.
-Their overall performance affects both your mechanical groupo’s shifting and braking performance.
-Companies have tried to increase cable performance, but for the most part attempts have either been too expensive (Ti cables) or have had their drawbacks (Teflon coating wearing off).
+Cables are the unsung hero of superior bicycle performance; their function greatly affects both your mechanical shifting and braking performance.
+Used and poor quality cables will have a dramatically negative effect on lever feedback and derailleur performance, while good quality new cables will give the best possible performance to components of all levels.
+Manufacturers have attempted to improve cable performance through various designs and features, but for the most part attempts have either been too expensive (titanium cables) or have had their drawbacks (Teflon coating wearing off).
 In an effort to make these issues a thing of the past, Alligator has approached cable lifespan from a different angle.
-By re-assesing the cable manufacturing method, Alligator was able to design a stainless steel cable that simply uses more strands per cable to produce desirable characteristics, instead of utilizing exotic metals or temporary plastics.
-Alligator cables are each comprised of 31 strands, while typical brake or derailleur cables produced by other companies are a mere 19 strands thick.
-As a result of the higher strand count, each Alligator cable is extremely slick, granting superior shift characteristics while using no artificial additives.
-Essentially guaranteeing excellent brake and shift responsiveness for the entire life of the cable.
+By re-assessing the cable manufacturing method, Alligator was able to design a stainless steel cable that simply uses more strands per cable to produce desirable characteristics, instead of utilizing exotic metals or temporary coatings.
+Alligator cables are each comprised of 31 individual wire strands, while typical brake or derailleur cables produced by other companies are a mere 19 strands thick.
+As a result of the higher strand count and an ultra-smooth drawn and polished surface, each Alligator cable is extremely slick.
+As an inherently low-friction cable, excellent brake and shift responsiveness can be guaranteed for the entire life of the cable.